instead-hub/instead/doc/stead3_en.md

 	dprint("Object: ", _'main')

-Each object has attribute and obrabotki sobytiy.
-Inthis example has two
+Each object has _attributes_ and _event handlers_.
+In this example has two
 attributes: nam and dsc.
 The attributes are separated the delimiter (in this example -- a symbol, the semicolon ';').